 Support of Anti-Malware

 The application does not contain any anti-malware functionality within itself.
 Also, it does not restrict users to install any types of anti-malware programs supported by their operating system.
-Hence, users are best recommended to purchase and install some of the popular anti-malware programs on their own.
+Hence, users are best recommended to install some of the popular anti-malware programs on their own.

 NODE AUTHENTICATION